Louis-Aime/Milesian-calendar-OpenOffice/README.md

 This module has only a string parser, that converts a (numeric) Gregorian or Milesian date or date-time expression into an OO time stamp.
 ### DATE_PARSE (String)
-Date (Excel time stamp) corresponding to a date expression
+Date (time stamp) corresponding to a date expression
 * String: holds the date expression.
-This parser recognises a date expression, Gregorian or Milesian.
+This parser recognises a Gregorian or Milesian date expression.
-It is a Milesian date expression if either the month number ends with "m" (and without leading 0), or if the complete string begins with "M", in which case elements must be in the order year, month, date.
+The string is a Milesian date expression if either the month number ends with "m" (and without leading 0), or if the complete string begins with "M", in which case elements must be in the order year, month, date.
 Date must hold three digit, and may be negative.
-BC years are counted in relative i.e. year 2 B.C. is year -1.
+BC years are counted in relative figures i.e. year 2 B.C. is year -1.
-Separators between date elements must be the same (except comma with spaces).
+Separators between date elements must be the same (comma is accepted with spaces).
-It is possible to specify only 2 date elements, including the month.
+It is possible to specify only 2 date elements, but this must include the month.
-If specified, the year is 3-digits.
-Elsewhise, it is considered "current year".
+If specified, the year is 3-digit, otherwise it is considered "current year".
 If day of month is not specified, it is set to 1.
-This function applied to *string* date expressions from 1/1/1900 to 28/02/1900 yields correct dates.